LICA-UFAL/MPL/README.md

 "icons for tests here"

 ### Description
-MPL is a library for generate scafolld of the machine learning project...
+MPL is a library for creating and managing Machine Learning projects that facilitates preprocessing and data cleaning, creation, and model testing.

 ### Languages supported
 - [X] Python